Priority Canvas Eisenhower Matrix Template

 SKIP IF NEEDED

-• Perfecting minor details that have no impact on outcomes
+• Perfect minor details with no outcome impact

 That's a lot to remember!